AKSW/jekyll-rdf/README.md

 ## Make use of RDF data

-Now, create the file "rdf_index.html" in _layouts - directory to edit the default layout for rdf-pages.
+Now, create one or more files (e.g "rdf_index.html" or "person.html") in _layouts - directory to edit the layout for rdf-pages.
 For each resource a page will be rendered.
 See example below:

 ```html
 ---